omarageorge/wordpress_docker_compose/README.md

 - Windows
 - Mac OS

-### Accessing:

-The wordPress container's port has been mapped to port 8080 of the localhost.
-This means that once all the containers are spinning, you have to go to your browser and navigate to the url `http://localhost:8080`

 ### Run:

 Navigate using **Terminal** or **Command Prompt** to the project root directory in order to be able to execute the commands below.